 After hearing several times the sentiment that maybe it’s just time to move on, I finally said, “Don’t move on; move up!”
 I explained that in times like this, we want relief from the pain, but we should also be mindful of the great potential for these circumstances to help make us a better, stronger, wiser person.
 Escape alone – moving on – will not get us to a better place mentally, emotionally, or spiritually.

 What happens when more thoughts are being filtered through a flood of hurt feelings than all the available offsetting facts?
 Depression, overwhelm, and a sense of hopelessness rule the day.
 In those times, moving on usually won’t really help.
 It isn’t enough.
-In order to get some needed balance to the outlook on things, we have got to start ordering our behaviors and thinking on things that help us move up rather than just moving on.
+In order to get some needed balance to the outlook on things, we have got to start ordering our behaviors and thinking about things that help us move up rather than just moving on.

 How to move up, rather than just move on: Four suggestions…